keesiemeijer/php-basics-tutorial/README.md

 echo "Hello, {$first_string}";
 ```

-This will display `Hello, I want to learn PHP`.
+This code will display `Hello, I want to learn PHP`.
 If it was a single quoted string it would still display `Hello, {$first_string}`.

 The curly brackets `{}` are optional (and also not displayed).
 But it's used to tell PHP "I am a variable that should be expanded".